Adventure on the High Seas

 August 12th – 20th 2022

-Our 2022 Family show was Charlotte’s Web by E.B.White and celebrated our return to the stage after the covid lockdowns!
+Our 2022 Family show was Charlotte’s Web by E.B.White and celebrated our return to the stage after the covid lockdown

 Popcorn